oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/rag-tool-for-alternatives/introduce-rag-tool-for-product-recommendation.md

 ```

 ## Task 4: Update the Agent Team
-You'll update the agent team with the updated Product Return task and generate a standard email.
-Ensure the team runs return update first and then generate an email.
+You'll update the agent team with the revised Product Return task.

-Update the Return\_Agent\Team.
+Update the `Return_Agent_Team`.
 ```
 %script